-These Pumpkin Spice Cupcakes with Toasted Marshmallow Frosting are the perfect fall cupcakes: easy recipe, delicious texture and the flavor is everything a fall recipe should be.
+These Toasted Marshmallow Pumpkin Spice Cupcakes are the perfect fall cupcakes: easy recipe, delicious texture and the flavor is everything a fall recipe should be.
 I love this recipe so much I decided to do an update on it for this year.
 You’ll see not much has changed from the original but after making these for the past few years now I’ve collected some extra tips, tricks & ideas to share with you, and some new, fresher photos don’t hurt either!

 Making Pumpkin Spice Cupcakes Has Never Been So Easy